Before you contact Apple to request a refund for a charge you don't recognize,

 To view and manage your subscriptions, click or tap this link: Manage your subscriptions.

-If you're not currently logged in with the same Apple ID that you use with the subscription that you want to manage, if you're using a different device, or if you don't see your subscription, learn how to view, change or cancel your subscriptions.
-If you signed up for the subscription outside of the app, you must contact the provider directly to cancel.
+If you're not currently signed in with the same Apple ID that you use with the subscription that you want to manage, if you're using a different device, or if you don't see your subscription, learn how to view, change or cancel your subscriptions.
+If you don’t see your subscription, you might be billed directly through the provider instead of Apple.
+Contact the provider to cancel.

 Deleting an app doesn't cancel a subscription.